soilwise-he/Soilwise-Project-Backlog/README.md

 <br />
 <br />

 ## 2.2.
-Identifying technical components and GA project-tasks related to repository
+Identifying technical components and GA project-tasks related to a repository
 Start the README.md document by providing labels for the technical component and tasks related to this document, e.g. INTERLINKER - T2.3 & 3.3
+A list of the technical components can be found at the end of this document in section "10.
+Components, leads + collaborations"
-(other option could be adding tasks in repository name?, immediately visible in the soilwise-he repository).
+(_an other option could be adding GA project-tasks in the repository name?, immediately visible in the soilwise-he repository_).

 In addition, in the same README.md document provide information about the technical (sub)component being developed in this repository, e.g. scope, functionality, ...
 ***